 Chili is the perfect fall food.
 It is warm in both temperature and spice, which provides a nice refuge from the impending cold weather.
-Maybe this is why it is considered a comfort food.
-When you think about how astonishingly low-effort making chili is, it seems like a great dish to serve your family after a long day, not to mention its versatility.
-You can make it vegan or Paleo or keto with a simple switch of ingredients, all without losing a hint of flavor.
+Maybe this is why it is considered comfort food.
+When you think about how astonishingly little effort it takes to make chili is, not to mention its versatility, it seems like a great dish to serve your family after a long day.
+You can make it vegan or paleo or keto with a simple switch of ingredients, all without losing a hint of flavor.
 But does it make a full meal?

-Just eating chili by the spoonful is great, but a side dish could make it even better.
-Depending on what you would like to complement your thick stew, you could add more flavors, texture, and even vary up the temperature a bit.
+Just eating chili by the spoonful is great, but as a side dish, it can be even better.
+Depending on what you would like to complement your thick stew, you could add more flavors, textures, and even vary up the temperature a bit.
 Regional chili variations already have this covered.
-In the southwest. you might find chili sitting on a bed of corn chips.
-In Cincinnati, Ohio, you'd find it on a bed of spaghetti.
+In the southwest, you might find chili sitting on a bed of corn chips.
+In Cincinnati, you'd find it on a bed of spaghetti.
 Bread is a popular choice for sopping up the final few drops left in your bowl, or, on the other side, you could cleanse your palette with a crisp salad.

 Of course, we had to include a version of the Southern staple, and you can’t get much better than this fresh vegan cornbread from Faith Food Fitness.
 The key is replacing eggs with applesauce—who knew?

-While most of the recipes on this list can be made independent from chili, Steph at I Am A Food Blog centered her brunch around the dish.
+While most of the recipes here can be made independent from chili, Steph at I Am A Food Blog centered her brunch around the dish.
 Can you really go wrong serving chili on a base of cornbread fried in the waffle maker?

-This wedge salad from Carlsbad Cravings is similar to one you may have had before, with expertly executed flavors and textures.
+This wedge salad from Carlsbad Cravings has expertly executed flavors and textures.
 This side dish with leave you satisfied, and it's the perfect contrast to a bowl of spicy chili.

-If you weren’t able to pack a punch into the chili itself, you can also incorporate more heat into your side.
-In this case, these apple chili biscuits from Hola Jalapeno have a spoonful of chili powder, which will play nicely with the sweet apples.
+You can incorporate more heat into your side with these apple chili biscuits from Hola Jalapeno.
+They contain a spoonful of chili powder which plays nicely with the sweet apples.

-Balance your meal with a heaping of fruit—this winter fruit salad recipe from Carlsbad Cravings will be a crowd pleaser.
-The variety of fruit is wonderful by itself, but the sweet and tangy honey lime poppyseed vinaigrette really brings this fruit salad home.
+Balance your meal with a heaping of fruit.
+This winter fruit salad recipe from Carlsbad Cravings is a crowd-pleaser.
+The variety of fruit is wonderful by itself, but the sweet and tangy honey-lime poppyseed vinaigrette really brings it home.